-As is the case with most extended warranty companies, customer reviews about CARCHEX are largely mixed.
-CARCHEX has a 3.0 out of 5.0 Trustpilot score and an “Average” rating on the platform based on 1,467 customer reviews at the time of this writing.
-Overall, 86 percent of CARCHEX customer reviews on Trustpilot are positive and the average response time for customer complaints on the platform is less than one week.
+As with most extended warranty companies, customer reviews about CARCHEX are mixed.
+It has a 2.6 out of 5.0 Trustpilot score and a “Poor”rating on the platform based on over 1,500 customer reviews.
+Overall, though, 85 percent of CARCHEX customer reviews on Trustpilot are positive and the average response time for customer complaints on the platform is less than one week.

 CARCHEX BBB Ratings

-A rarity for an extended warranty company, CARCHEX has been accredited with the Better Business Bureau (BBB) for over 10 years (since May 15th, 2009) and has long held an A+ rating with the organization.
-While its customer review score of 2.1 out of 5.0 stars is lower than many other businesses, CARCHEX has the highest BBB rating of any warranty company.
+CARCHEX has been accredited by the Better Business Bureau (BBB) for over 10 years and has long held an A+ rating.
+However, its customer satisfaction score of 1.9 out of 5.0 stars is lower than for many extended vehicle protection providers.

 Positive CARCHEX Warranty Reviews

-CARCHEX strives to set itself apart by emphasizing “customer experience above all.”
-In fact, “consumer advocacy across the car owning process” is a core value of the company.
-This customer-centric emphasis is something CARCHEX largely lives up to, as many of its customers are satisfied with pricing, business processes, and transparency.
+CARCHEX sets itself apart by saying it places “customer experience above all.”
+This customer-centric emphasis is something that many CARCHEX reviews say the company lives up to.
 Below are some examples of happy CARCHEX customers:

 – Horacio S., BBB